andikscript/activity-indicator-custom/README.md

 # How to Use
 You can use this activity indicator by calling the component directly in the core component.

-how to call snake model activity indicator :
+how to call activity indicator model dna :
 ```javascript
 <Dna
   size={50}